-The LHBC Site Manager is responsible for ensuring that all complaints are appropriately investigated, actioned and that information is fed back to the complainant, unless requested to the contrary.
+The DADI Site Manager is responsible for ensuring that all complaints are appropriately investigated, actioned and that information relating to the enquiry is recorded and publicly available on the website...

-The LHBC Site Operations Manager is to communicate all complaints to the Operations Manager, Divisional; General Manager and the relevant site functional manager as soon as practical, but as a maximum on the next working day.
+The DADI Site Operations Manager is to communicate all complaints to the Operations Manager, Divisional; General Manager and the relevant site functional manager as soon as practical, but as a maximum on the next working day.